 Tuesday.
-Bring everyone together for a pot-luck or catered lunch, then break up into smaller groups for our Giant Coloring Poster and Team Ball activities.
-Don’t forget to provide colored pencils for each participant.
+Bring everyone together for a pot-luck or catered lunch, then break up into smaller groups for our Team Coloring Poster and Team Ball activities.
+Don’t forget to provide colored pencils for everyone.

 - Hand out the second Customer Service Week Puzzle.